 The women included here are drawn from across time, discipline, and visibility levels.
 Some may be incredibly familiar, and others are everyday Sheros.
 There are many, many others, but hopefully each of these gets you to spend time on a worthwhile rabbit hole in the Internet.

 Tarfia Faizullah is a Bangladeshi-American poet, editor, and educator currently based in Detroit, Michigan.
 Her poetry collection, Seam, was published in 2014 and is a beautiful and harrowing account of the lives of the women in Bangladesh who were victims of rape, violence and torture by the Pakistani army during the 1971 Liberation War.

 Tarfia lived in her ancestral land for a year and compiled the stories you experience in her collection.
 She’s an incredible artist and storyteller, and she owns some dope cowboy boots.

 Valarie Kaur has gotten some viral visibility recently due to this video.
-She is a powerhouse woman, so passionate about her voice that she seems to have mastered every method of communication available to send a message.
+She is a powerhouse woman, so passionate about the stories of communities she serves that she seems to have mastered every method of communication available to send a message.
 Valarie is a civil rights activist and lawyer, as well as a celebrated filmmaker and Sikh-American interfaith leader.

 Sarojini Naidu, popularly known as the “Nightingale of India,” was a poet and a politician.
 She was the first woman to be elected as a governor of an Indian state.